Skip to main content

 The NAACP Image Awards program highlights the achievements of people of color across television, music, literature and film, and the promotion of social justice through their creative endeavors.

 "Me and my partner Ron Davis (who illustrated ‘Perfect Black’) are extremely honored to be a part of this tradition of celebrating Black advocacy and activism through art,” Wilkinson said.
-“As descendants of a long line of Kentuckians who have had the
+“As descendants of a long

 By Jenny Wells-Hosley